ZL-Asica/SuzuBlog/posts/deep-learning-notes.md

   - Short Cut / Skip Connection: $a^{[l]}$ --> ReLU --> $a^{[l+2]}$
     - $a^{[l+2]}=g(z^{[l+2]}+a^{[l]})$

-- In normal plain network, the trainning error with increasing number of layers in theory will continuesly decrease.
+- In normal plain network, the training error with increasing number of layers in theory will continuesly decrease.
 But in reality it will decrease but increase after a sweet point.
 What ResNet performs is decreasing training error with numbers of layers increase and the training error not increasing again.

 - Why do residual networks work?